Conflict Minerals Report

 Bio-Techne has adopted a Supplier Code of Conduct which incorporates our policies on conflict minerals; it is posted on our website at www.Bio-Techne.com.

 Internal Team: Bio-Techne’s Analytical Solutions division has established a management system for Conflict Minerals.
-Our management system is sponsored by the segment Vice President of Operations as well as individuals from relevant functions within the segment such as purchasing and manufacturing engineering.
-The team is responsible for implementing our conflict minerals compliance strategy and reports to the Vice President of Operations and the division Senior Vice President.
+Our management system is sponsored by the Senior Director of Operations for the larger Protein Sciences segment as well as individuals from relevant functions within the Analytical Solutions division such as purchasing and manufacturing engineering.
+The team is responsible for implementing our conflict minerals compliance strategy and reports to the Vice President and General Manager, ASD and to the segment President.

 Control Systems: Controls include, but are not limited to, our Code of Ethics and Business Conduct, which outlines expected behaviors for all Bio-Techne employees, our Supplier Code of Conduct, and our requests that suppliers provide us with Conflict Mineral information, including the completion of the CFSI Conflict Minerals Reporting Template (Template).